Vylpes/Droplet/CONTRIBUTING.md

 #### Build and Run

-If you want to understand how Sonar works or want to debug an issue, you'll want to get the source, build it, and run the tool locally.
+If you want to understand how Droplet works or want to debug an issue, you'll want to get the source, build it, and run the tool locally.

-First, fork the Sonar repository so that you can make a pull request.
+First, fork the Droplet repository so that you can make a pull request.
 Then, clone your fork locally:

 ```bash
 git clone https://github.com/<your-github-account>/droplet.git